geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 Sub-images (usually from batches) will be shaped into the most square area (the "sub-image packing"), unless `output_is_list=True` in which case a list of image grids will be created instead.
 You can use this list to connect another XyzGridPlot node to create super-grids.

 Font-size:
-For the column label areas the width is determined by the width of the sub-image packing, the height is determined by `font_size` or `half image height` (whichever is greater).
+For the column label areas the width is determined by the width of the sub-image packing, the height is determined by `font_size` or `half of largest sub-images height in any row` (whichever is greater).
-For the row label areas the width is also determined by the width(!) of the sub-images packing (with a minimum of 256px), the height is determined by height of the sub-images.
+For the row label areas the width is also determined by the width of the sub-images packing (with a minimum of 256px), the height is determined by the sub-images of that row.
 The text will be shrunk down until it fits (up to `font_size_min=6`) and the same font size will be used for the whole axis (column labels/row labels).
 If the font size is already at the minimum, any remaining text will be clipped (reasoning: the lower part of a prompt is usually not that important).

 Alignment: